 - > Plan review fee for P&Z processing;

 - > Impact fees (fire, police, roads, parks, etc.);

 - > Water and sewer connection fees;

 - > Other public works fees; and

+- > Building Permits including the permit fee itself (also added plan review and inspection fees).

 Cities should review their fee structures and determine what fees are actually necessary as well as where fees might be cut to accommodate the needed workforce housing in the community.
 Often, water and sewer fees are fixed in that it reflects the actual costs of connecting to the system.
 However, plan review, impact fees and building permits are fees that can be absorbed by a city as a partial contribution towards achieving its workforce housing goals.
 There have been cases where the accumulation of fees have made otherwise affordable projects no longer financially feasible.